-IMPORTANT: Mixer operators need to read the operation and maintenance manual delivered with their mixer before the commencement of operations.
-The following tips may differ from your specific product recommendations.
+The following concrete mixer service and maintenance tips are general recommendations appropriate for most industrial concrete mixers.
+Mixer operators need to read the operation and maintenance manual delivered with their mixer before the commencement of operation.
+The concrete mixer service and maintenance tips below may differ from your specific product recommendations.
 Always follow your manufacturer’s recommendations.

 - Check mixer is empty before starting in morning.

-- No waste concrete on floor or walls of mixer.
+- Ensure there is no waste concrete on floor or walls of mixer.
 Remove build up if necessary.

 - Operate high pressure wash each time an extended break in production occurs.